Niger attack leaves 4 US soldiers dead: What to know

 What do we know about the attack?

 About 50 Islamic extremists attacked a group of American and Niger troops on Oct.
-4, killing four American soldiers and wounding two others.
-Nearly 10 Niger troops were also killed.
+4, killing four American servicemen and wounding two others.
+Approximately 10 Nigerien troops were also killed.

-The 12-member team was reportedly in unarmored trucks when the ambush occurred.
-They had just met with local leaders.
+The 12-member team was reportedly in unarmored trucks when the ambush occurred on a return route from the capital city of Niamey.

-No extremist group has claimed responsibility for the attack, but it appears to be the work of the Islamic State of the Sahel, a splinter group of extremists loyal to the Islamic State group based in Mali, just across the border.
+The team was reportedly ambushed by about 50 ISIS-affiliated militants traveling by vehicle, carrying small arms and rocket-propelled grenade launchers.

+PENTAGON UPDATES NIGER AMBUSH TIMELINE, SAYS US TROOPS CALLED FOR AIR SUPPORT HOUR AFTER ATTACK

 Who were the Americans killed?